 Editor's note: It is FFS whether the inputs described in TS 23.287 [5] (e.g. V2X Application Requirements) are sufficient or additional inputs (e.g. traffic pattern) are needed from the V2X application layer.

 - The V2X layer may provide the PC5 DRX assistance information to the AS layer.

+- The PC5 DRX assistance information may include default PC5 DRX schedules per V2X service type (or per combination of V2X service types)

 Editor's note: It is FFS whether PC5 DRX assistance information, which is provided to the AS layer by the V2X layer, is defined in 3GPP and what is the content of the PC5 DRX assistance information.